ECE493W2021T3/eVoter/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Related Functional Requirement(s)**
-Please add the appropriate FR label.
+Ex. #<issue id>.
+Moreover, please add the appropriate FR label.
-Ex. #<issue id>

 **Description**
 A clear and concise description of what you want to happen.